NathanGrenier/SOEN-357/README.md

 | ----------------- | ------- |
 | TANSTACK_DEVTOOLS | false   |

+## Enabling Pre-Commit Hooks
+To enable the project's pre-commit hooks, run the following command: `git config core.hooksPath .githooks`

+> If the script isn't executable, make it so on your respective operating system.
+Example: `chmod +x .githooks/pre-commit`

 ## Routing

 This project uses [TanStack Router](https://tanstack.com/router/latest) for file based routing.